yuanyuanyuan/codex-father/docs/_archive/phase3-design.md

           severity: critical
           service: codex-father
         annotations:
-          summary: "Codex Father service is down"
+          summary: 'Codex Father service is down'
+          description:
-          description: "Codex Father service has been down for more than 1 minute"
+            'Codex Father service has been down for more than 1 minute'

       - alert: ServiceRestarted
         expr: changes(codex_uptime_seconds[5m]) > 0